Sparse Beats Dense: Rethinking Supervision in Radar-Camera Depth Completion: Compensation - Offsetting Positional Information Loss

 \subsection{Depth Completion Network}

-The deep completion network is a multi-scale U-Net, and its backbone is ResNext \cite{xie2017aggregated}.
-The multi-scale input pyramid, which performs $1/2$ and $1/4$ downsampling on the image and radar respectively, is fed to our network.
-Specifically, the encoder of U-Net contains 5 layers, and the number of feature map channels output by each layer is (512, 256, 128, 64, 16).
-At the end of the backbone, there is a feature pyramid network (FPN) \cite{lin2017feature} for multi-scale feature fusion.
-A lightweight decoder is used, with the number of channels in each layer being (64, 16, 8, 8, 1).
+Besides the \textit{Compensation} part, our framework also encompasses a Depth Completion Network to output depth maps, which is a multi-scale U-Net with the ResNeXt \cite{xie2017aggregated} backbone, as shown in Fig. \ref{fig:Method} (\emph{i.e.}, the Encoder and the Depth Decoder).
+Its input is the multi-scale data pyramid, encompassing original images and radar data, as well as $1/2$ and $1/4$ respectively downsampled images and radar data.
+The Encoder of U-Net contains 5 layers, and the number of channels in each layer is (512, 256, 128, 64, 16).
+At the end of the Encoder, there is a feature pyramid network (FPN) \cite{lin2017feature} for multi-scale feature fusion, after which a lightweight Depth Decoder is used to output depth maps, with the number of channels in each layer being (64, 16, 8, 8, 1).